protocol/research-website/content/posts/202101-bitswap-review/index.md

 **An IPFS Research Toolkit at your disposal**
 =============================================

 A huge drag in any research project is assembling the testbed that will enable the researcher to test their ideas.
-With this in mind, we decided to start building our [IPFS file-sharing Testground-based testbed](https://github.com/protocol/beyond-bitswap/tree/master/testbed/testbed) so that ourwork would be repeatable (and tinker-able) by others.
+With this in mind, we decided to start building our [IPFS file-sharing Testground-based testbed](https://github.com/protocol/beyond-bitswap/tree/master/testbed/testbed) so that our work would be repeatable (and tinker-able) by others.

 The beyond-bitswap toolkit includes the following core components: